mootools/mootools-core/Docs/Fx/Fx.Morph.md

 - If a string is passed as the CSS selector, the selector must be identical to the one within the CSS.
 - Multiple selectors (with commas) are not supported.
+- @import'ed CSS rules will not be available for Morph calls.
+All CSS selectors must be present in CSS directly loaded into the page.

 Object: Element.Properties {#Element-Properties}